feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/README.md

 **2. Or on Databricks Community Edition (it is free. note: it is different from the Databricks Free Trial version):**

-(a) First sign up for a free [Community Edition account here](https://community.cloud.databricks.com/login.html), please refer to this [doc](https://docs.databricks.com/getting-started/community-edition.html) if you have questions.
+(a) First sign up for a free Community Edition account, please refer to this [doc](https://docs.databricks.com/getting-started/community-edition.html) if you have questions.
+You can use [this link]((https://community.cloud.databricks.com/login.html)) to sign in if you have an existing account.

 (b) Then download [this file](https://github.com/feifeiwww/20220726_Databricks_Demo_Transfer_Learning_with_MLflow/blob/main/databricks_version/feifei_transfer_learning_with_MLflow_demo.dbc) "feifei_transfer_learning_with_MLflow_demo.dbc"  insde of `databricks_version` folder on this repo, and import this .dbc file into your user account using Databrick Community Edition.
 Refer to this [doc](https://docs.databricks.com/notebooks/notebooks-manage.html#import-a-notebook) under *"import a notebook"* section.